MS-Cloud-Experts/Plur-e-Docs/Documentations/Sales-Module-Documentation/Plur%2De-Sales-Manual.md

 Initial Access:
    - Open Plur-e Mobile application
    - Navigate to "Sales Invoices" section
-   - Click "Create New Invoice" button
+   - Click "Create New Invoice" button, the system will open a new tab where you can configure the new sales invoice.
    - System opens new configuration tab

 Initial Documentation: